Ex-White House Stenographer: With No Official Transcript, Trump Can Muddle The Truth

 For five years, Beck Dorey-Stein was Barack Obama's "professional stalker," she says.
 "His creeper."

-As a former White House stenographer — a job she found on Craigslist of all places — Dorey-Stein was part of a team responsible for going anywhere the president would go, recording his every public utterance and then transcribing it for posterity.
+As a former White House stenographer — a job she found on Craigslist of all places — Dorey-Stein was part of a team responsible for going anywhere the president went, recording his every public utterance and then transcribing it for posterity.

 "Especially whenever he spoke with press, he made sure, just like the previous presidents did, that there was a stenographer in the room so that there was no miscommunication or confusion about what exactly was said," says Dorey-Stein.
 She writes about the experience in her new memoir, From the Corner of the Oval.